Are You Backing Up Your Photos?

 Making a Change

-Losing an entire year's worth of images brought me back to being much more diligent about backing up files,
+Losing an entire year's worth of images brought me back to being much more diligent about backing up files.

 The section below describes how I personally backup my photos.
 I hope it will encourage you set up your own backup solution, so you won't suffer the painful loss of image files that I did.

-Best Photo Backup Solution
+Creating a Solid Photo Backup Solution

 Whenever you upload images from your memory card to your laptop or desktop hard drive, you should IMMEDIATELY copy them on to a secondary external hard drive in one of three ways: